Quantum Cramer-Rao Precision Limit of Noisy Continuous Sensing: Extension to scenarios involving non-Markovian noise

 The requirement that $C_{\rm P}(t+\tau,t)=C_{\rm E}(t+\tau,t)$ therefore reduces to fitting the known environmental spectrum $S_{\rm E}(\omega)$ as a sum of a few Lorentzian profiles corresponding to each pseudomodes.

-In the numerical example shown in Fig.~\ref{fig:fig3}(c-d), we consider a non-Markovian environment with an exact Lorentzian spectral density centered at zero frequency, $S_{\rm E}(\omega)=\gamma/(\omega^2+\gamma^2)$, which can be reproduced with a single damped oscillator, i.e., $R=1$.
-By solving the GRME \eqref{eq:replicaME} for the composite system consisting of the sensor and the pseudomode, we arrive at Fig.~\ref{fig:fig3}(d).
+In the numerical example shown in Fig.~\ref{fig:fig3}(c-d) of the main text, we consider a non-Markovian environment with an exact Lorentzian noise spectrum centered at zero frequency, $S_{\rm E}(\omega)=\gamma^2/(\omega^2+\gamma^2)$.
+Note that this noise spectrum is chosen such that $S_{\rm E}(0)$, which characterizes the system dephasing rate in Markovian limit~\cite{breuer2002theory}, is independent of $\gamma$.
+Such an environmental noise spectrum can be reproduced with a single damped oscillator, i.e., $R=1$, with its oscillation frequency $\nu=0$, its jump operator $M=\sqrt{\gamma}c$ and its sensor-oscillator coupling $g=\sqrt{\gamma}$.
+In the numerical simulation, we choose the sensor parameters $\Delta=0,\Omega=\Gamma$, and leave the environmental spectral width $\gamma$ adjustable.
+By solving the GRME [cf. Eq.~\eqref{eq:replicaME} of the main text] for the composite system consisting of the sensor and the pseudomode, we arrive at Fig.~\ref{fig:fig3}(d) of the main text.